 If you are doing research relating to music education, ERIC (the Education Resource Information Center) is another great database to search.
 ERIC is the world's most widely used index to educational-related literature, containing a wide variety of journal articles, research reports, curriculum and teaching guides, conference papers, dissertations and theses, and books.

-NOTE: Searching within Answers @ Bertrand Library will lead you to how-to's, tutorials, walk-throughs, and FAQs for a variety of research-related questions.
+Answers @ Bertrand Library will lead you to how-to's, tutorials, walk-throughs, and FAQs for a variety of research-related questions.
 Answers @ Bertrand Library should not be used to search for journal articles, books, and other materials.
 Please consult subject-specific databases for these searches or ask a librarian.
+Below you will find answers to some frequently asked questions.
+To access the full Answers @ Bucknell knowledgebase, click here.